kuatroka/docker_training/README.md

-docker ps -a # lists all containers, including stopped ones docker stop <container_id or name> # stops a container docker rm <container_id or name> # removes a container permanently
+docker ps -a # lists all containers, including stopped ones docker stop <container_id or name> # stops a container docker rm <container_id or name> # removes a container permanently docker rm -f $(docker ps -a -q) # removes all containers, running or not

 '''

 # delete or list image or container

 '''

-docker image rm -f cantcontainmyself docker container rm CONTAINER docker rmi <image_name> # removes an image permanently
+docker rm <container_name> # removes a container permanently docker rmi <image_name> # removes an image permanently docker rmi -f <image_name> # forcefully removes an image permanently
 '''

 # linux commands in docker